-When Hermod made it onto the bridge, Modgudr, one of the wardens of Hel, blocked his path.
+When Hermod made it onto the bridge, one of the wardens of Hel stepped towards him.
+She towered over Hermod.
 Battle scars covered her face, and her hands were calloused.
 ‘Why do you wish to enter this land?
 You are not one of the dead?’

 ‘I wish to bargain with her.’

-Modgudr looked Hermod in the eye.
+The warden looked Hermod in the eye.
 The corners of her mouth twitched.
-‘You’re welcome to try,’ she said, stepping aside.
+‘You’re welcome to try,’ she said.
 ‘Now, go.
 You have a long road ahead of you.’

-Hermod bowed his head at Modgudr and crossed the bridge.
+Hermod bowed his head and crossed the bridge.

-Once he made it through the winding woods, he came to an enormous cavern.
-A vicious black dog was guarding the entrance.
-This was Garm.
+Once he finally made it through the winding woods, he came to an enormous cavern.
+A vicious black dog guarded the entrance.
 It snarled and barked at Hermod but allowed him to enter.

 Inside, vast swarms of the dead walked back and forth.
 Their moans echoed through the cavern.
 Hermod could also hear the gushing of water above his head.
 He looked up.
 There were no signs of water, only high, craggy ceilings with stalagmites spiralling downwards like sharp spears.